mablanco/docker-training-projects/README.md

 This repository hosts projects that I've been using as exercises in my Docker training courses.
 Feel free to use them under the GPLv3 license.

-Each directory includes a problem description (README.md), a possible solution for it (`sol` folder) and optionally source files as part of the problem description (`src` folder).
+Each directory includes a problem description (`README.md`), a possible solution for it (`sol` folder) and optionally source files as part of the problem description (`src` folder).

-The goal of these projects is to look and find the simplest and feasible solution for the proposed problem.
+The goal of these projects is to look for and find a simple and feasible solution for the proposed problem.
 Therefore, features like volumes and container linking are only used if needed or asked for.

 ## How to contribute